Becoming that better version

 After each meeting, I’m reminded of how the role of a mentor is to help me realize moments of inspiration, and recognize opportunities that I’d not be able to uncover on my own.

 As a mentee, I’m learning to discern the various staircases in any work-related situation.
-Combining guidance and intentionality, I’m then encouraged to take the wiser steps, not for myself, but for those around me.
+Combining guidance and intentionality, I’m then encouraged to take the wiser steps, not for myself, but for those entrusted to me.

-I believe in mentorship and I highly recommend it for anyone interested in becoming that better version of yourself.
+I have zero doubts about a good, quality mentorship.
+I wish it upon anyone interested in becoming that better version of yourself.